ynput/OpenPype/website/docs/artist_hosts_maya.md

 - `Fps` of cache
 - `Samples` how many time samples we take during caching

-You can now publish Yeti cache as any other types. **Pype → Publish**.
+You can now publish Yeti cache as any other types. **OpenPype → Publish**.
 It will create sequence of `.fur` files and `.fursettings` metadata file with Yeti node setting.

 ### Loading Yeti caches

-You can load Yeti cache by **Pype → Load ...**.
+You can load Yeti cache by **OpenPype → Load ...**.
 Select your cache, right+click on it and select **Load Yeti cache**.
 This will create Yeti node in scene and set its cache path to point to your published cache files.
 Note that this Yeti node will be named with same name as the one you've used to publish cache.
 Also notice that